 Small amounts of alcohol can make some people feel relaxed and reduce anxiety, but alcohol consumption can quickly lead to intoxication and harmful effects.

 Many studies have found a link between alcohol consumption and mood.
 In general, people who drink a moderate amount of alcohol have a lower risk of developing depression than people who do not drink at all.
 However, this does not mean that alcohol protects against depression.
 People may abstain from alcohol due to other reasons, for example, because they have a chronic illness, and this could explain their increased risk of depression.
-It is also important to remember that these studies have looked at the general population, and not just how alcohol effects people who are depressed.
+It is also important to remember that these studies have looked at alcohol consumption in the general population, and not just how alcohol effects people who are depressed.

 There are several disadvantages of using alcohol.
 In the short term, drinking alcohol can cause intoxication.
-Even in smaller quantities, alcohol can affect driving skills and the ability to do other tasks (for example, at work) and this increases the risk of accidents.
+Even in smaller quantities, alcohol can affect driving skills and the ability to do other tasks (for example, perform duties at work) and this increases the risk of accidents.
 It can lead people to do things they will regret later or feel guilty about.
-Alcohol may also lessen the effectiveness of antidepressants, although some drinking is usually allowed for people taking them.
+In the longer term it can harm physical and mental health, and can lead to addiction.

 Laws restrict the sale of alcohol in Australia, but it is widely sold from licensed outlets to people aged 18 years or over.

-Last updated and reviewed: 1 December 2016
+Last updated and reviewed: 1 November 2019